 - Risk Factors

-Because the nervous system can be affected by so many conditions and illnesses, such as a spine condition, injury or autoimmune disease, sometimes diagnosing the exact cause of the pain and symptoms can be difficult.
-Symptoms can occur in any portion of the body from head to toe, and the severity of the symptoms can also vary from case to case.
+Because the nervous system can be affected by so many conditions and illnesses, including spine conditions, sometimes diagnosing the exact cause of the pain and symptoms can be difficult.
+Symptoms can occur in any portion of the body from head to toe; and the severity of the symptoms can vary from case to case.
 In terms of the spine, neuralgia is pain, tingling, numbness or muscle weakness produced by compression or irritation of the spinal cord or nearby nerve roots.

 The nervous system is vulnerable to several conditions that can cause pain to travel the nerve pathways throughout the nervous system.
 Neuralgia can be caused by:

 - Traumatic injury

 - Tumors that irritate nearby nerves

 Spine conditions that develop as part of the aging process can often be the underlying cause of neuralgia.
 Degenerative spine conditions that may cause spinal neuralgia include: